 From 1st September you can visit any of the flowers planted last year and give them a water or give it some love.
 Look for the icons on the page.

 Is there option to participate for people who don’t want to fundraise on such an emotional day?

 We understand that people may not wish to fundraise.
-Supporters can choose to walk without fundraising.
+You can plant the red waratah flower (new for 2021) free of charge or walk without fundraising.